aio-libs/aiohttp-apischema/docs/api.rst

       in the schema.
 When the handler is executed, the request body will be read and validated against that type.

+      The handler function can define a `query` keyword-only parameter whose type annotation must be a form of :class:`typing.TypedDict`.
+When the handler is executed, the query parameters will be validated against that type.

       :param tags: Sequence of strings used to specify tags to group endpoints.

    .. method:: api_view(tags=())